mwarnes/MLEAProxy/README.md

 # MLEAProxy
 ## An External LDAP Authentication Proxy server for MarkLogic Server
 ### Introduction
-MLEAProxy was primarily written as a support tool to aide in diagnosing issue with authorising MarkLogic Users against an external LDAP or Active Directory server.
-However there is no reason it could not be used for other uses but in being designed as a diagnostic tool it hs not under gone any significant testing to ensure it is production  ready, therefore use at your descretion.
+MLEAProxy was primarily written as a support tool to aid in diagnosing issues when authorizing MarkLogic Users against an external LDAP or Active Directory server.
+However there is no reason it could not be used for other uses but in being designed as a diagnostic tool it has not undergone any significant testing to ensure it is production ready, therefore use at your own discretion.
-<P>As well a being a proxy LDAP server MLEAProxy can run as simple LDAP server using an XML file containing a psuedo LDAP configuration.
+<P>As well a being a proxy LDAP server MLEAProxy can run a simple LDAP server using an XML file containing a pseudo LDAP configuration.
 This is useful for users wanting to configure and evaluate MarkLogic External Security without the need to access a full LDAP or Active Directory server.
 This is the default configuration mode if no properties file is available.
-<P>MLEXProxy can also be extended using custom written Java code to intercept LDAP requests and take any actions or make modifications before returning the response to the MarkLogic server.
-The LDAP XML Server use a custom written Processor class.
+<P>MLEXProxy can also be extended using custom written Java code to intercept LDAP requests and take any actions or make modifications before returning the response to the LDAP client.
 ### Installation

  [<img src="./download.png" width="160">](./mleaproxy.jar) or clone the repository and build your own version.